fimbullinter/wotan/docs/recipes/no-unused-locals.md

 ## The Solution

-Wotan has a builtin rule to report type checking errors as lint failures: `typecheck`.
+Wotan has a builtin rule to report type checking errors as lint findings: `typecheck`.
-You can use this rule together with a special `tsconfig.json` to report `noUnusedLocals` errors as lint failures.
+You can use this rule together with a special `tsconfig.json` to report `noUnusedLocals` errors as lint findings.

 1. Enable `typecheck` in your `.wotanrc.yaml`:
     ```yaml